PaulDash/Hyde/README.md

 - Generated-file cleanup with `Hyde Clean`
 - Site validation with `Hyde Doctor`

+All functionality is also exposed as PowerShell-friendly Verb-Noun syntax!

 ### Implemented Features

 #### Configuration & Content Discovery